 The rise of employee experience

-The shift from old-school employee engagement to a more holistic approach to employee experience has been driven by a number of factors – including social media, changing demographics, and more volatile economic conditions.
+The shift from old-school employee engagement to the more holistic approach of employee experience has been driven by a number of factors – including social media, changing demographics, the pandemic, and more volatile economic conditions.

-- The millennial generation wants more opportunities to have their say and companies need to get a deeper understanding of a group who feel, think and behave differently to the generations before them.
+- Millennials, and increasingly Gen Z, want more opportunities to have their say and companies need to get a deeper understanding of groups who feel, think and behave differently to previous generations.

-- The war for talent is fiercer than ever before – there are now more candidates for fewer jobs and experiences are one of the last ways to differentiate yourself as an employer.
+- The war for talent is fiercer than ever before – there are now more jobs and fewer candidates, and experiences are one of the last ways to differentiate yourself as an employer in the hiring process

-- Organisations are changing faster than ever – digitilisation, disruption and other economic forces are causing companies to shrink and expand at a more rapid pace.
-Meaning there’s a need to really understand the impact this is having on people more regularly than once a year.
+- Organisations are changing faster than ever – digitisation, disruption, hybrid working, and other economic forces are causing companies to shrink and expand more rapidly.
+You need to understand the impact this is having on your people more regularly than once a year.

-- There’s an expectation for personalised employee experiences – employees now expect they’ll be treated as a unique person, just like they are when they interact with leading B2C brands as a consumer.
+- There’s an expectation for personalised employee experiences – employees now expect to be treated as a unique person, just like they are when they interact with leading B2C brands as a consumer.

 - The explosion of social media and the potential for damaging reviews to go viral has meant workplaces have become more transparent to protect company and brand reputation.

-By focusing on improving the employee experience, the world’s leading brands have discovered that there are knock-on effects: not just to traditional HR metrics like turnover and absentee rates, but also on customer experience and overall profitability.
+By focusing on employee behaviours and improving the employee experience, the world’s leading brands have discovered that there are knock-on effects: not just to traditional HR metrics like turnover and absentee rates, but also on customer experience and overall profitability.

 The business impact of employee experience

 Good employees are your greatest investment, and they’re hard to find.
-When you’ve battled to attract and hire quality people you don’t want to lose them.
-Employee churn doesn’t just eat into your HR department’s time but also your business’s bottom line.
-Investing in positive employee experience is crucial to create an engaged workforce who want to stay with you, and an effective way of reducing staff turnover.
+When you’ve battled to attract and hire quality people, you don’t want to lose them.
+Employee churn eats into your HR team’s time and also your business’s bottom line.
+Investing in positive employee experience is crucial to creating an engaged workforce who wants to stay with you, and it’s an effective way of reducing staff turnover.

 Companies that invest in employee experience are 4x more profitable than those that do not.